 After cooking, sometimes it’s tempting to let dirty dishes and utensils soak overnight and deal with them the next day.
 That’s a big no-can-do for wooden utensils.
-Similar to why it’s not recommended to wash your wooden utensils in the dishwasher, letting them soak and remain dirty with food particles overnight allows the wood to soak up the water, expanding the wood and accelerating its deterioration, and food particles can seep into tiny cracks in the wood, allowing bacteria to proliferate and present a health risk.
+Similarly to why it’s not recommended to wash your wooden utensils in the dishwasher, letting them soak and remain dirty with food particles overnight allows the wood to soak up the water, expanding the wood and accelerating its deterioration.
+Plus, food particles can seep into tiny cracks in the wood, allowing bacteria to proliferate and create a health risk.
 So it’s well worth your time and energy to always wash your wooden utensils after use; they’ll last a lot longer.

 To keep your wooden utensils glowing and in the best possible condition, about once a month rub them with mineral oil.
-These food-safe oils are quickly soaked up by the wood, and help the utensils better repel water and retain their natural vibrancy, even with prolonged and excessive use.
+These food-safe oils are quickly soaked up by the wood and help the utensils better repel water and retain their natural vibrancy, even with prolonged use.
 Beeswax compounds also work well for this purpose.
 So set aside the time to give your spoons, cutting boards, and bowls a good mineral oil rub every once in a while.
-Only use approved mineral oils like ; don’t use olive or canola oils as those are food-based and can give your wooden utensils an unpleasant, rancid smell.
+Only use ; don’t use olive or canola oils as those are food-based and can give your wooden utensils an unpleasant, rancid smell.